swanpyaesonetun/cs158a/a1/README.md

 ## How to Run

-### Start the Server
+# Replace the IP address with your IP address.

-Replace the IP address with your IP address.
+# Start the Server

 In **Terminal 1**, run: